chiconasa3000/2D-3D-RegistrationTool/README.md

 There exist other kind of images more accesible, x-ray images are used for quickly diagnostic but x-ray images don't have enough information, for this reason some works proposed use x-ray images and volumetric template in order to generate a specific 3D model like a CT or MRI.

-In this work It used 2 orthogonal x-ray images to align a volumetric template for pelvic bone, it transforms 3D information to 2D information with Virtual X-ray images and uses registration for comparing on x-ray images and virtual x-ray images.
+In this work, it used 2 orthogonal x-ray images to align a volumetric template for pelvic bone, it transforms 3D information to 2D information with virtual X-ray images and it uses registration for comparing on x-ray images and virtual x-ray images.
 The metric is based on pixel intensity information in order to change initial parameters of transformation for volumetric template alignment these changes are improved using an iterative method until reach the best alignment of the volumetric template.

 I know that it is not a complete work due to the following points:

-* It work with simulated x-ray images from CT and not with real x-ray images because it is not common to get lateral views on hip bone there exist more anterposterior views.
-But It has the same properties as real x-ray (dimension, resolution, medical distances, orientacion and intensity information on medical images).
+* It work with simulated x-ray images from CT and not with real x-ray images because it is not common to get lateral views on hip bone there exist more anteroposterior views.
+But It has the same properties as real x-ray (dimension, resolution, medical distances, orientation and intensity information on medical images).

 * It needs a non rigid registration in order to achieve a local deformation on volumetric template and get a precisely and specific 3d model so it is only an alignment which is neccesarily in order to apply the non rigid registration.